ccsmed1/docs.kaiko.com/source/index.html.md

 ## Timestamps

+## Input

-All timestamps are in UTC and returned in the following ISO 8601 datetime format:
+All time parameters are in UTC and returned in the following ISO 8601 datetime format:

 `YYYY-MM-DD`**T**`hh:mm:ss.sss`**Z**